 • A smaller store will typically go out of its way to make the customer happy because their business is their passion and their livelihood.

-• As the owner of Faire Frou Frou, I make a point of working in the store at least 4-5 days a week to stay in touch with what the customers want.
+• As the owner of Faire Frou Frou, I make a point of working in the store at least four or five days a week to stay in touch with what the customers want.
 Our experiences with each customer only make us that much better for the next customer who comes in.

 • We handle our own social networking, which means we access the opinions and suggestions of potential customers worldwide.
 We are passionate about what we do and absorb as much advice as we can.

 • If anything, a lot of our customers just don’t want to deal with going to the mall!